Skip to main content

 Overview

-The Arizona Department of Transportation has initiated the final design phase of the State Route 260 Lion Springs Improvement project east of Payson.
+The Arizona Department of Transportation completed the final design phase of the State Route 260 Lion Springs Improvement project east of Payson.

 Major elements of the project include: